 1 Upper Hanover Street

 I am Senior Lecturer in Biblical and Religious Studies and the Director of the Sheffield Institute for Interdisciplinary Studies.
 I am a Metis citizen, originally from Canada; I moved to Sheffield in 2015.
 Currently my research areas include gender; the senses; anti-Semitism; and apocalyptic literature.

 - Research interests

 My primary research interests include the use of food and the sense of taste in biblical texts, especially in the New Testament and non-canonical literature.
 I have published on eating flesh and drinking blood in the Gospel of John, the use of wine libations in the Book of Revelation, and the ingesting of honeycomb in Joseph and Aseneth.
 I just co-authored the first textbook dedicated to Jewish and Christian Women in the Ancient Mediterranean, which was published by Routledge in 2022.

 My most recent monograph, Food and Transformation in Ancient Mediterranean Literature, identifies and defines a new genre in ancient texts that I term hierophagy, a specific type of transformational eating where other-worldly things are consumed and which cause the eater to become associated with the heavenly realm.
 My first book, My Flesh Is Meat Indeed: A Nonsacramental Reading of John 6:51–58, examined Jesus’ commandment to consume his flesh and blood in the context of fictional accounts of human sacrifice.

 My current research investigates the use of ‘taste’ in metaphors for death in ancient Jewish, Christian, and other literature.

-I am the Director of the Sheffield Institute for Interdisciplinary Biblical Studies; I also edit the SIIBS book series published with Sheffield Phoenix Press, and am co-editor in chief of the Journal for Interdisciplinary Biblical Studies.
+I am the Director of the Sheffield Centre for Interdisciplinary Biblical Studies; I also edit the SCIBS book series published with Sheffield Phoenix Press, and am co-editor in chief of the Journal for Interdisciplinary Biblical Studies.

 - View this article in WRRO Food and Transformation in Ancient Mediterranean Literature.
 Atlanta: Society of Biblical Literature.

 - View this article in WRRO My Flesh is Meat Indeed: A Nonsacramental Reading of John 6:51-58.
 Fortress Press.